heddmorf/heddmorf/Classical concert mic gain.md

 That's HUGE.
 The oft-quoted dynamic range of a 24&nbsp;bit digital signal is much greater than a normal orchestral concert.
 So why do mic inputs still need adjustable gain?
-Can't you just do the gain digitally after the recorder, leaving as much headroom as possible for overzealous percussionists etc.?
+In this 'digital' age can't you just do the gain digitally after the recorder, leaving as much headroom as possible for overzealous percussionists etc.?

 That's what I found myself wondering while setting up for an orchestral recording recently.